-USCIS received over 236,000 H-1B petitions during the filing period, which began April 1, including petitions filed for the advanced degree exemption.
-On April 9, USCIS used a computer-generated random selection process, or lottery, to select enough petitions to meet the 65,000 general-category cap and the 20,000 cap under the advanced degree exemption.
-USCIS will reject and return all unselected petitions with their filing fees, unless the petition is found to be a duplicate filing.
+USCIS received 190,098 H-1B petitions during the filing period, which began April 2, including petitions filed for the advanced degree exemption.
+USCIS announced on April 6, that it had received enough H-1B petitions to reach the statutory cap of 65,000 and the master’s cap of 20,000.
+USCIS will reject and return all unselected petitions with their filing fees unless the petition is a prohibited multiple filing (PDF, 123.38 KB).

-The agency conducted the selection process for the advanced degree exemption first.
-All unselected advanced degree petitions then became part of the random selection process for the 65,000 limit.
+USCIS conducted the selection process for the master’s cap first.
+All unselected master’s cap petitions then became part of the random selection process for the 65,000 cap.

 USCIS will continue to accept and process petitions that are otherwise exempt from the cap.
-Petitions filed on behalf of current H-1B workers who have been counted previously against the cap will also not be counted towards the congressionally mandated FY 2017 H-1B cap.
+Petitions filed for current H-1B workers who have been counted previously against the cap, and who still retain their cap number, will also not be counted towards the FY 2019 H-1B cap.
 USCIS will continue to accept and process petitions filed to:

 - Extend the amount of time a current H-1B worker may remain in the United States;